Emergency ultrasound: Monitoring therapy

-Emergency ultrasound can not only diagnose, but also monitor a persons response to therapeutic interventions.
-Ultrasound can be utilized to assess a persons intravascular volume status and response to intravenous fluid therapy by measuring the size and respiratory change in the diameter of the IVC, including the assessment of central venous collapsibility as a more standardized measure of intravascular volume status.
+Emergency ultrasound can not only diagnose, but also monitor a person's response to therapeutic interventions.
+Ultrasound can be utilized to assess a person's intravascular volume status and response to intravenous fluid therapy by measuring the size and respiratory change in the diameter of the IVC, including the assessment of central venous collapsibility as a more standardized measure of intravascular volume status.
 More recent evidence suggests that ultrasound assessment of more "peripheral" veins (e.g., subclavian, femoral, internal jugular) may also be helpful in estimating intravascular volume status in the absence of IVC visualization.
 Ultrasound of the lungs may demonstrate resolution of pulmonary edema from congestive heart failure.

 Procedural guidance

 Using ultrasound to guide needles during procedures may improve success and decrease complications in procedures performed by multiple specialties, including central and venous access, arterial cannulation, thoracentesis, paracentesis, pericardiocentesis, arthrocentesis, regional anesthesia, incision and drainage of abscesses, localization and removal of foreign bodies, lumbar puncture, biopsies, and other procedures.